 Zurich on a whim

 In addition to public transport, Zurich also offers many other options for getting from A to B quickly and easily.
-This is where Whim – your all-in-one mobility app – comes into play: With the Whim app, you currently have access to e-bikes from BOND as well as e-scooters from TIER and VOI.
+This is where Whim – your all-in-one mobility app – comes into play: With the Whim app, you have access to e-scooters from TIER and Voi.
 Perfect for the first and last mile or if you just don’t feel like using public transport.